7 Day – Around Iceland Tour

 KIRKJUFELL AND KIRKJUFELL WATERFALL

 After breakfast head west to Snæfellsnes Peninsula.
 Kirkjufell Mountain and Kirkjufell Waterfall are the first stops.
-Kirkjufell, located on the northern site of the Snæfellsnes Peninsula, is one of the most picturesque mountains in Iceland, and with the Kirkjufell waterfall in the vicinity makes a wonderful nature stop.
+Kirkjufell, located on the northern side of the Snæfellsnes Peninsula, is one of the most picturesque mountains in Iceland, and with the Kirkjufell waterfall in the vicinity makes a wonderful nature stop.
 Kirkjufell was chosen to be one of the filming locations for Game of Thrones, featuring as the “Arrowhead Mountain”.

 DJÚPALÓNSSANDUR BLACK BEACH